How to Open a Thai Bank Account as a Foreigner

 Rounding out the top five largest banks in Thailand are Bank of Ayudhya (Krungsri) and Krung Thai (KTB).

-Unfortunately, their ATMs and branches aren’t easily available compared with the three listed above.
+Unfortunately, neither of their ATMs or branches are easily available compared with the three listed above.
 And they’re often packed with customers.

 Foreign Banks in Thailand

-Besides local banks, Thailand hosts several large multinational banks, These are especially helpful if you’re a foreigner of certain nationality who is living in Thailand.
+Other than local banks, Thailand hosts several large multinational banks.
+Several of them are especially helpful if you’re a foreigner of certain nationality who is living in Thailand.

 Singapore’s UOB and CIMB from Malaysia are the most prominent ones.
 Yet opening at an account at either of them is very difficult if you’re a non-resident foreigner.

-Citibank used to have sizable operations in Thailand, but their unit was sold to UOB back in 2023.
+Citibank used to have rather sizable operations, but their unit was sold to UOB recently.

 Repeat this process until you’ve successfully opened a bank account in Thailand!